Adults with Children all aged 10 or over

 This fabulous adventure offers you the opportunity to paddle some of the most beautiful and peaceful sections of the River Nene combined with some excellent walking along the Nene Way and the opportunity to camp inside an 800-year-old medieval church in this outstanding location.

 Meet up time is 9.30am at Nine Arches Bridge Boat Moorings in Thrapston to begin your paddle.
 After a couple of miles you can come off the main river and portage over part of Titchmarsh Nature reserve before re-entering a quiet and most delightful backwater, Harpers Brook.
 After re-joining the main river, your next stop will be The King′s Head at Wadenhoe which is located on the river and is well situated for lunch.
 The setting here is just Idyllic and dates back to the 17th century.
-The perfect riverside thatched inn with an excellent reputation for its food, drink and atmosphere.
+The perfect riverside thatched inn with an excellent reputation for its food, drink and atmosphere (currently closed summer 2019).